Extraordinary People: Cancer 'broke' this little girl - but couldn't beat her

 An initial blood test came back normal, but during the June school holidays Trinity grew noticeably weaker, prompting her parents to take action.

-After a second blood test at the hospital, they were informed by doctors that 90 per cent of their daughter’s body was occupied by leukemia cells.
+After a second blood test at the hospital, they were informed by doctors that 90 per cent of their daughter’s body was occupied by leukaemia cells.

 “Her lymph nodes and her heart were swelling, making her chest area bigger - I thought she was maturing early,” said Trinity’s mother Esther Melanie Dass, 44.
 “She also had a 10cm cyst above her pancreas.”